MarielleJansen/Patient-specific_fine-tuning_CNN/README.md

 # Patient-specific_fine-tuning_CNN

+Code written with python 3.5, keras, and tensorflow

 Fine-tuning a pre-trained CNN with data of one patient to obtain a patient-specific CNN, which performs better on follow-up data of that same patient.

 The code is used for : M.J.A.
 Jansen, H.J.
 Kuijf, A.K.
 Dhara, N.A.
 Weaver, G.J.
 Biessels, R. Strand, and J.P.W.
 Pluim, “Patient-specific fine-tuning of CNNs for follow-up lesion quantification”